 GEOG 460 - Senior Seminar: Theory and Research (4)

 The evolution of geographic theories and philosophies is examined, along with their application to contemporary research problems.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 15 credit hours of geography courses.